CS-Outreach-Session/Cyber-Hygiene/Keystroke Injection attack/README.md

 To begin coding writing your script complete the following tasks:
 * Open the [Duck code encoder page](https://ducktoolkit.com/encode)
-* Type or copy the script 1 into the box and then press encode the payload  as indicated in the Figure below.
+* Type or copy the script 1 into the box and then press encode the payload  as indicated in the Figure below and click on encode payload.
 You can copy the script from this [file](https://github.com/CS-Outreach-Session/Cyber-Hygiene/blob/main/duckyScript%20Script%201%20%E2%80%93%20Printing%20Hello%20World!!!)

 ![](https://github.com/CS-Outreach-Session/Cyber-Hygiene/blob/main/images/Duck_toolkit.PNG)

+* Download the inject.bin file.
+You will notice that you cannot open or read the Bin file, but the Rubber Ducky uses this file type to execute payloads.
+Although this is the easiest way to encode your files, there are other ways, such as for example via the command console by downloading the standard encoder at usbrubberducky.com.
+* Once you’ve downloaded the inject.bin file, copy it into the SD card via the Micro SD card reader.
+* Place the SD card into the Rubber Ducky and then insert it into a USB slot on a computer.
+If the script is executing correctly the light should flash green and the computer will open a new notepad and type Hello World.

+Congratulations!
+You have just executed your first script.

+Repeat the above steps to execute script 2 and 3.